POSYDON-code/POSYDON/docs/_source/components-overview/post_processing/pipeline_ini.rst

 .. _pipeline_ini:

 ##############################################################
-Documentation of the ini file for the post-processing pipeline
+Documentation of the :samp:`ini` file for the post-processing pipeline
 ##############################################################

-Aim of the ini file
+Aim of the :samp:`ini` file
 ===================

-Using an ini file should help to keep an overview on large grid repositories and ensures that all workflows will be setup the same way.
+Using an :samp:`ini` file should help to keep an overview on large grid repositories and ensures that all workflows will be setup the same way.

 There is a script to setup the pipeline, it takes one argument: